mjordan/islandora_scg/README.md

 The `--content_model` and `--parent` parameters are both optional.
 If you want to purge *all* sample objects, include the `--quantity=all` parameter.
 The 'iscgd' comand does not prompt you to confirm your choices, so choose them wisely.

-## Generating and ingesting newspapers
+## Generating and loading newspapers

 Islandora Sample Content Generator provides several options for creating newspaper content.